-The growth rate models implemented in the Precipitation Module are called Advanced, Simplified and General.
+The growth rate models implemented in the Precipitation Module are called Advanced, Simplified, General, Para-eq and NPLE.
 All models treat a spherical particle (precipitate) of stoichiometric composition or with negligible atomic diffusivity.
 Local equilibrium at the precipitate-matrix interface is assumed.